salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 print("")
 \endcode

-Next, we run `imp_sampcon exhaust` on each snapshot.
+Next, we run `imp_sampcon exhaust` on each snapshot model.
 This code performs checks on the exhaustiveness of the sampling.
 Specifically it analyzes the convergence of the model score, whether the two model sets were drawn from the same distribution, and whether each structural cluster includes models from each sample proportionally to its size.
-The output for each snapshot is written out to the `exhaust_{state}_{time}` folder.
+The output for each snapshot model is written out to the `exhaust_{state}_{time}` folder.

 \code{.py}
 # 7 calling exhaust